 Even though not yet completely understood by science, the functions of the endocannabinoids are primarily beneficial, but they can also contribute to many negative effects (insulin sensitivity, metabolic issues, inflammation), however, this only happens if the ECS isn’t functioning properly, when the body is not in homeostasis.

 This is where the cannabinoids from cannabis come into play, as we can now get back to the mice who helped us understand how to help ALS patients.

-Overall progress of ALS was significantly slowed down through the diminishment of these negative processes, and because of the natural basis of AM1241, the medication was extremely well tolerated by mice.
+Overall progress of ALS was significantly slowed down through the diminished inflammation, and because of the natural basis of AM1241, the medication was extremely well tolerated by mice.

 In 2010, another pre-clinical study was also conducted on mice, and published in the American Journal of Hospice and Palliative Care.

-A team of scientists in charge of the study concluded that cannabinoids from cannabis posses the versatile effects which are needed to fight the intricate and complex nature of amyotrophic lateral sclerosis.
+A team of scientists in charge of the study concluded that cannabinoids from cannabis posses the versatile effects needed to fight the intricate and complex nature of amyotrophic lateral sclerosis.
 (2)

 These effects are:

 According to their findings, cannabis increased glutamate uptake which controls the excitability of the brain cells and improved mitochondrial function (mitochondria is an organelle, a part of the cell that creates energy for that specific cell).